ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 With this in place, you can add some constructors in the public section of the `Matrix` class.

 The very first `Matrix` you should be able to construct is an invalid `Matrix`.
-While this might sound strange, this is actually very useful in practice, to signal some errors.
+While this might sound strange, this is useful in practice, to signal errors.
 In this case, an invalid `Matrix` is a matrix with 0 rows and 0 columns.
 You can use the default constructor - that is a constructor with no parameters) for this.

 Add the following code
 in the public section of class `Matrix` in `include/Matrix/Matrix.h`: